Skip to Main Content

 Toxicology is the field that studies the harmful effects of drugs, substances, and natural or synthetic chemicals on human, animal, and environmental health.

 The field is multidisciplinary.
-For further information the following library guides and web pages go deeper into these subjects:
+For further information the following library guides that link to additional library resources and web pages you may find useful.

 Understanding the field of toxicology--textbooks